ibartomeus/CV/Bartomeus_CV_exahustive.md

 Publications
 ------------

-I have published 35 scientific papers, which have been cited more than 2153 times (H-index = 22).
-I am among the 10% most cited researchers in the last 5 years in the Ecology/Environment cathegory according to the *Essential Science Indicators* of the Web of Science.
+I published 36 scientific papers, which were cited more than 2167 times (H-index = 22).
+I am among the 10% most cited researchers in the last 5 years in the Ecology/Environment cathegory according to the Essential Science indicators of the Web of Science.

 <table>
 <colgroup>